Christmas for Seniors makes sure elderly receive gifts during the holiday season

 "Unless we do something for them, they’re not going to have a Christmas," Morris said.
 "They’re kind of a forgotten society in today’s world.
 It’s something we need to worry about."

-Volunteers were hard at work Thursday sorting through donations they received during Wednesday's Stuff the Bus donation drive, which raised $4,000 and brought in thousands of items.
+Volunteers were hard at work Dec.
+5 sorting through donations they received during the Dec.
+4 Stuff the Bus donation drive, which raised $4,000 and brought in thousands of items.
 Personal hygiene products filled almost every space of the organization's 13129 Rosedale Highway headquarters.

 "I'll stand by the car," she remembers saying, knowing she would start crying too.
 But even at a distance it's still an emotional day.